wso2-extensions/identity-inbound-auth-jwtsso/docs/README.md

 ## Getting started
 To get started with the JWT SSO Inbound Authenticator, go to Configuring [JWT SSO Inbound Authenticator](config.md).
-Once you have completed your configurations, you can perform single-sign-on for the web applications which uses JWT based SSO protocol.
+Once you have completed your configurations, you can perform single-sign-on for the web applications that use the JWT-based SSO protocol.